elNino0916/unifi-led-api/README.md

 UniFi has never implemented a proper night mode scheduler for Access Points — despite users requesting it for years.
 This project fills that gap with a lightweight, reliable Python-based API that sends PUT requests to the internal REST API of the AP.
 Tested on U7 Pro and U6+.
 > [!NOTE]
+> This project might seem very hard to set up at first, but if set up correctly, it should not be that hard anymore to maintain.
+> Refer to the wiki for more information [here](https://github.com/elNino0916/unifi-led-api/wiki/%5BSTEP-1%5D-Gather-required-strings-&-create-json-files).
+Consider opening a [issue](https://github.com/elNino0916/unifi-led-api/issues) if you need help.

+> [!NOTE]
 > Modern UniFi APs (U6/U7 series) support LED override ON/OFF only.
 > Color and brightness overrides are ignored by firmware.